This “one-man-bunker” shows the way to our office in the Gesundbrunnen underground station.

 Receiving the “Silbernen Halbkugel” - 13.11.2006 in Weimar

 The “Silberne Halbkugel”

-Focusing on the history of Berlin's underground, the organization is dealing with largely uncharted territory and consequently attracts a lot of public attention.
-The indicators of this success are the books written by organization members, which are already published in multiple editions.
+Focusing on the history of Berlin's underground, the organization deals with largely uncharted territory and, consequently, attracts a lot of public attention.
+The indicators of this success are the books written by organization members, which have already been published in multiple editions.

 The organization's headquarters are located in an air raid shelter within the Gesundbrunnen subway station (U8 line).
 In order to provide an insight into Berlin's underworld, this particularly interesting structure has been renovated by the organization.
-It also managed to get the bunker listed as a protected building in 1999.
-Membership meetings and special events such as concerts, theatre performances and exhibitions also take place in that structure.
-There are also special guided tours through underground installations for members of the association only.
+We also managed to get the bunker listed as a protected building in 1999.
+Membership meetings, special events and exhibitions take place in that structure.
+There are also special guided tours through underground installations for members of the Association only.

 In November 2012, the Association celebrated its 15th anniversary.